xerberde/ecosquirrel-dsa5-roller/README.md

 	* Patch - Issues with Setting Menu name
 	* Patch - Popup Windows moved to avoid overlap with scenes on top
 	* New Feature - Leftclick and Rightclick integration for negative/positive bonus on roll
+* 1.0.3
+	* Patch - Translation for german and english corrected
+	* New Feature - Karmaenergy added as dice line

 ### Feedback